GM May Expand the Corvette Brand Starting With an Electric Crossover: Report

 One person familiar with the project told Bloomberg that a Corvette SUV could go on sale as early as 2025, but would more likely hit dealerships later this decade.
 The new crossover model would have a profile similar to that of the Ford Mustang Mach-E or Lamborghini Urus, per Bloomberg's sources.
 It would also be a full battery-electric vehicle.

 A GM spokesperson declined to comment to Bloomberg.
-The Drive also reached out to a GM representative, and will update this story if we receive a response.
+The Drive also reached out to a GM representative, who emphasized GM's commitment to electrificiation, but declined to comment on any unannounced future products:

+"At CES, Chevrolet confirmed it will offer a refreshed Bolt EV and all-new Bolt EUV coming this summer - we will share more details next month about these.
+Additionally, we announced four future all-electric Chevrolets leveraging GM’s Ultium battery system – including a pickup and a compact crossover – as part of GM’s larger commitment to introduce 30 EVs globally by 2025.
+We have not disclosed specific timing or any other product details.

+"Regarding other stories you may have seen about Corvette, while there’s lots of excitement out there, we do not comment on rumors and speculation."

 GM has considered building other performance vehicles with styling cues from the Corvette in the past, Bloomberg notes.
 Ford beat them to the punch with the introduction of the Mustang Mach-E electric crossover, which was an all-new type of vehicle wearing the Mustang nameplate.
 That decision was polarizing among enthusiasts, as some are fine with it, but others firmly believe that the name "Mustang" only belongs on a two-door Ford muscle car.